tiktekteam/tiktekteam.github.io/DEPLOYMENT.md

 ### 6. Verify GitHub Actions

 1. Go to the "Actions" tab in your repository
-2. Verify that the "Build and Deploy React App" workflow has run successfully
+2. Verify that the "Build and Deploy Vite React App" workflow has run successfully
 3. If it hasn't run automatically, you can manually trigger it by clicking on "Run workflow"

 For detailed instructions on enabling and troubleshooting GitHub Actions, see [SOLUTION_GITHUB_ACTIONS.md](SOLUTION_GITHUB_ACTIONS.md).